zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Setting-up-monitoring-on-local-cluster.rst

 1. **eth-netstats** - the monitoring site which lists the nodes.
-2. **eth-net-intelligence-api** - these are processes that communicate with the Ethereum client using RPC and push the data to the monitoring site via websockets.
+2. **eth-net-intelligence-api** - these are processes that communicate with the Expanse client using RPC and push the data to the monitoring site via websockets.

 Monitoring site